venkatesh-cv/getting-started-with-docker/getting-started-with-docker.md

     - topologies
     - and networking frameworks from say VMWare or CiSCO
     - drivers such as VXLAN, IPVLAN, MACVLAN
+- Docker Networking allows a container to lookup other container services using host name / container names. - This is possible because when a container is launched inside a network (as illustrated in point #1 above), the network is aware of all other containers running it .
+So, it maintains the local DNS up to date with the IPA and host name of all other containers in the network.
+Thus making nslookup possible and up to date. **Question** - is this DNS maintained in the docker0 layer or as hosts file in each container?

 #### Creating a network
 ##### Simple Networks
 `docker network create <networkName>` .
 This will create a new *bridged* network similar to that of the `Docker0` network we saw in the Docker Internal Network approach.
 This network does not span multiple hosts.
 To do that read on.

 ##### Overlay Networks spanning multiple hosts (swarm mode)
 Overlay networks are helpful when networks have to span multiple hosts.
 This is the standard production scenario. <br/>
 Docker networks in swarm mode need more elaborate network management features to manage traffic across participating nodes in the swarm.
 Following are some network types that help<br/>

 ###### Overlay Network
 Overlay networks help participating nodes in a swarm talk to each other.
 To setup an overlay network an special *overlay* driver is used when creating a network.
 See [Dockers and swarms](#dockers-and-swarms) section for notes on how overlay network driver has been used .<br/>
 `docker network create -d overlay <myNetworkName>`<br/>

 Overlay networks help lookup services by their host name instead of IPA.
 Say, if i spin up 10 replicas of a web-server container.
 I can lookup the web-server service using the host name web-server. <br/>

 Additionally, overlay network also helps look up the service using the network name as a domain suffix. for instance web-server.myOverlayNetwork

 ###### Ingress Network
 This is a special network that also does traffic load balancing among all participating nodes in the network.
 Whenever a node receives a service request, it hands off the request to a special module called *IPVS*.
 This has a registry of all participating container services.
 It routest the request to one of them.
 **NOTE** - While its possible to manually create an Ingress network, Ingress network is automatically created when a node is joined to a swarm.